-Subsequently, there will be no men’s Team GB squad for Tokyo 2020, but the four associations did allow a women’s team to participate this summer, and they are one of the three women’s teams from Europe.
+Subsequently, there was no men’s Team GB squad for Tokyo 2020, but the four associations did allow a women’s team to participate this summer.
+They advanced to the quarterfinals before falling to Australia in extra time.

 How to Watch the Tokyo Olympics in the U.S.

-fuboTV will carry NBCUniversal’s coverage of the XXXII Olympiad, which takes place July 23-August 8, 2021, in Tokyo, Japan. fuboTV subscribers will have access to NBCUniversal’s unprecedented 7,000 hours of Olympic programming, including coverage of all competition sessions with many content offerings in 4K High Dynamic Range (HDR).
+fuboTV provided NBCUniversal’s coverage of the XXXII Olympiad, which took place July 23-August 8, 2021, in Tokyo, Japan. fuboTV subscribers had access to NBCUniversal’s unprecedented 7,000 hours of Olympic programming, including coverage of all competition sessions with many content offerings in 4K High Dynamic Range (HDR).